ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 If we were working on our local computer, outside of the container, we'd be able to display each of these HTML files as a webpage:

+If we were working on our local computers, we'd be able to display each of these HTML files as a webpage:

 ~~~
 $ open Arabidopsis_sample1_fastqc.html
 ~~~
 {: .bash}

-However, if you try this on our genseq instance, you'll get an error:
+However, if you try this in the docker container we're working in, you'll get an error:

 ~~~
-bash: open: command not found
+Couldn't get a file descriptor referring to the console
 ~~~
 {: .output}